ShefaliGups11/Implementation-of-TCP-Jersey-in-ns-3/README.md

 by differentiating the packet losses caused by network congestions from the losses caused by wireless link errors.
 This repository provides an implementation of TCP-Jersey in ns-3 [2].

+You can also find pseudocode for TCP-Jersey [here](https://github.com/ShefaliGups11/Implementation-of-TCP-Jersey-in-ns-3/wiki/TCP-Jersey).

 ### References:

 [1] Xu, Kai, Ye Tian, and Nirwan Ansari.
 "TCP-Jersey for wireless IP communications."
 IEEE Journal on selected areas in communications 22.4 (2004): 747-756.